restlabs/base-infra/README.md

 ```

 ### TODO
-- Add Packer to base-infra-deployer script
+- Add Packer to base-infra-deployer script to deploy chef cookbooks and ansible playbooks